5 English Countryside Trekking Tips

 Some woods have, in the past decade or so, re-introduced wild boar and these can be dangerous and would be considered the only risky beast out there (don't believe all the BS about escaped Pumas).
 Boars may charge if cornered and can do you quite a bit of damage.

-In Scotland you have wild cats (little tufts on ears) - usually okay, but don't try to pet one.
-In most cases you won't see one as they tend to avoid us.
+In Scotland you have wild cats (little tufts on ears) and are usually okay, but don't try to pet one.
+In most cases you won't see them as they tend to avoid us.

 If a farm house is nearby, you can try asking permission to cross the land (ask where the bull is).
 The farmer may introduce you to his dog/s so that they won't attack.
 Be friendly and allow a bit of time to talk with the owner about his farm etc. He may even let you camp if you ask nicely.